madetech/blog/posts/otto-first-look.md

 This dependency configuration all seems very similar to the way `docker-compose` and `wercker` are setup.
 However, otto seems currently less flexible, though it is early days.

-Making changes in otto currently [require a destroy and rebuild](https://ottoproject.io/intro/getting-started/customization.html
+Making changes in Otto currently [require a destroy and rebuild](https://ottoproject.io/intro/getting-started/customization.html
 ) of the entire machine.
 So you don't currently get the speed of a `vagrant provision` as you might be familiar with in your current setups.

-Once you have an otto environment up and running, you are ready to `otto dev ssh` and run a bundle install and get your server running.
+Once you have an Otto environment up and running, you are ready to `otto dev ssh` and run a bundle install and get your server running.
 Run `otto dev address` to get the IP address assigned to the machine and then you can visit it directly in your browser.
 Continue developing away at this point.

 ***